seaflux logo

 • Personalized Learning: Skills gaps → custom curricula and practice projects.

-• Policy QundefinedA: Employee handbook agent with escalation rules.
+• Policy Q&A: Employee handbook agent with escalation rules.

 • Clause Extraction: Contracts summarized, risks flagged with references.